 SHOULD I PAY AN ATTORNEY FOR A FAMILY LAW CONSULTATION?

 In our experience, most family law attorneys charge for an initial family law consultation.
 Attorneys typically bill by the hour for family law cases.
 Because attorneys “sell” their time, the cost of the consultation will vary.
 Some law firms set the consultation fee based on the attorney’s hourly rate (ex: the cost depends on how long the consultation takes) and other firms charge a flat fee for the initial consultation.
 The initial consultation fee pays for the attorney’s time.
 Think of the last time your dentist, primary care doctor/physician, or other professional offered to spend an hour with you discussing your problem and giving you options without charging you for their time.
 At Lee Law Firm, LLC, we believe the initial family law consultation is critical for potential clients.
 During the consultation, the attorney will listen to the facts surrounding your case, discuss the law with you, and strategize with you on how best to achieve your goals.
 It is our mission to educate our clients about the laws in South Carolina so that you can make the best decisions for your case.
 We know that family law is not one size fits all.
 The initial consultation gives you a chance to gain insight into your case and determine if our firm would be the best fit for you.
 The attorney will also explain the next steps and provide you with a quote for moving forward with the case (an “initial retainer”).
-Call us at 1-843-474-0614 (Must Dial the “1” First) or 1-800-996-0683 to schedule your one-on-one consultation with an experienced South Carolina family law attorney.
+Call us at 1-843-474-0614 (Must Dial the “1” First) or 1-800-996-0683 to schedule your one-on-one consultation with an experienced South Carolina family law attorney with a practice dedicated to advocating for the interests of men.

 I KNOW EXACTLY WHAT I NEED, SO CAN SOMEONE FROM YOUR OFFICE JUST QUOTE ME OVER THE PHONE?